 Shopping for grandparents is unquestionably tough.
 They’ve sat through our boring school recitals, endured our sticky fingers on their furniture, and rarely ever said no to buying us an extra toy.
 They deserve something special.
 But they generally have everything they want and need — and more.
 Grandparents’ homes tend to burst at the seams with a lifetime’s worth of accumulated stuff.

 There’s no need to feel constrained by a tight holiday budget.
-Many grandparents’ favorite gifts are practical or homemade by their grandchildren, and you can do either for less than $20.
-Plus, grandparents love their grandkids so much that anything coming from them is highly appreciated – it means they took the time to think about them.
+There are many fantastic options in this budget range, including entertaining and practical gifts and even useful tech.
+Plus, grandparents love their grandkids so much that anything coming from them is highly appreciated — it means they took the time to think about them.

 1. A Fun Kids Book

-Fun books to read to their younger-age grandkids — like “How to Babysit a Grandpa” or “How to Babysit a Grandma” by Jean Reagan — may seem more like a gift for the grandchild.
+Fun books to read to their younger-age grandkids — like “How to Babysit a Grandpa ” or “How to Babysit a Grandma” by Jean Reagan — may seem more like a gift for the grandchild.
 But what this book really says to a grandparent is, “I love it when you read to me.”
 And any gift that encourages bonding time with their grandkids is highly welcomed.
-To make this gift extra special, write an inscription on the inside expressing your love.
+To make this gift extra special, write an inscription on the inside expressing your love, and make a date for a video chat to read the book together.

 2. Reading Aids